 The System includes approximately 6,100 primary and specialty care physicians; 12 joint-venture ambulatory surgery centers; more than 140 ambulatory practices throughout the five boroughs of New York City, Westchester, Long Island, and Florida; and 31 affiliated community health centers.
 Physicians are affiliated with the renowned Icahn School of Medicine at Mount Sinai, which is ranked among the highest in the nation in National Institutes of Health funding per investigator.
 The Mount Sinai Hospital is ranked as one of the nation’s top 10 hospitals in Geriatrics, Cardiology/Heart Surgery, and Gastroenterology, and is in the top 25 in five other specialties in the 2015-2016 “Best Hospitals” issue of U.S. News & World Report.
 Mount Sinai’s Kravis Children’s Hospital also is ranked in seven out of ten pediatric specialties by U.S. News & World Report.
 The New York Eye and Ear Infirmary of Mount Sinai is ranked 11th nationally for Ophthalmology, while Mount Sinai Beth Israel is ranked regionally.

 Clinithink is the healthcare industry’s preferred text analytics provider, enabling innovative discoveries through the interrogation of unstructured data.
-CLiX ENRICH for Clinical Trials automates the process of reviewing narrative written by clinicians, as well as various documents and reports.
+CLiX accelerate automates the process of reviewing narrative written by clinicians, as well as various documents and reports.
 This is achieved by designing CLiX Queries, within an intuitive user interface, which match study inclusion and exclusion criteria.
-The CLiX natural language processing (NLP) engine allows it to “read” and encode millions of documents against these queries, thus producing an ENRICHed List of highly eligible and priority patients who match the study criteria.
+The CLiX natural language processing (NLP) engine allows it to “read” and encode millions of documents against these queries, thus producing a list of highly eligible and priority patients who match the study criteria.